mattfiocca/dreamr/README.md

 	public $reset_routes = FALSE;

 	/**
-	 * Define custom routes for the Posts resource below *
+	 * Define custom routes for this resource
+	 *
-	 * These routes are created for you automatically:
+	 * Here are some routes for free:
 	 *
 	 *	'get' => array(
 	 *		"/posts/" => 'find_many',